 We will continue fighting to defend Israel and stop the creation of a terrorist-led state.

 We're taking direct action, sending a critical legal letter to defend Israel.
 Stand with us.
 Have your tax-deductible gift doubled today.
-Have your gift doubled through our Matching Challenge.

 Your data is secure.
 Learn More »